 Students may receive graduation credit for internships with appropriate disciplinary content that meet the faculty-approved criteria for academic internships.
 Such experiences include a significant reflective component and must be supervised by a full-time member of the Georgetown College faculty.

-Credit Hour(s): 1-3 Prerequisites:
+Credit Hour(s): 1-3

+Prerequisites:

+Consent of the supervising instructor.

-MAT470: Advanced Topics Advanced Topics Credit Hour(s): 0.5-3
+MAT470: Advanced Topics

+Advanced Topics Credit Hour(s): 0.5-3